anyscale/madewithml.github.io/docs/courses/mlops/product-design.md

     }
     ```

-Now that we've set up the product design requirements for our ML service, let's
+Now that we've set up the product design requirements for our ML service, let's move on to the systems design requirements in the [next lesson](systems-design.md){:target="_blank"}.

 <!-- Course signup -->
 {% include "templates/signup.md" %}